Five reasons why sharing your ‘Big Picture’ will improve business performance.

 3. Big Pictures drive dialogue about delivering your strategy

-The visual metaphor you adopt helps colleagues engage in conversations about your strategy using words that make sense for them, triggered by your Big Picture.
-The supporting notes for senior leaders and line-managers that accompany the Big Picture deliver consistent messages, whilst encouraging local discussion on how to deliver success, via interactive exercises.
+The visual metaphor you adopt helps colleagues engage in two-way conversations about your strategy using words that make sense for them, triggered by your Big Picture.
+The supporting notes for senior leaders and line-managers that accompany the Big Picture deliver consistent messages, whilst encouraging local discussion on how to actually deliver success, via interactive exercises.

 4. Big Pictures trigger ownership of outcomes locally